CWRUChielLab/SNNAP2NEURON/README.md

 1. Run `NRNModel_[name]/sim_[name].hoc` with Neuron.

 Your SNNAP results should be reproduced.
+For help visualizing them, check `UseExample.ipynb`.